Hyde Park Jazz Festival 2014

 The Hyde Park Jazz Festival is a FREE event.
 We ask for a $5 donation per person.

-Saturday, September 28: Two Outdoor Stages Midway Plaisance (Woodlawn-Ellis); Smart Museum; DuSable Museum; Little Black Pearl; Kenwood Academy; Hyde Park Bank; International House; Oriental Institute; Frank Lloyd Wright Robie House; Rockefeller Chapel, Logan Art Center.
+Saturday, September 27: Two Outdoor Stages Midway Plaisance (Woodlawn-Ellis); Smart Museum; DuSable Museum; Little Black Pearl; Kenwood Academy; Hyde Park Bank; International House; Oriental Institute; Kenwood Academy; Hyde Park Union Church; Frank Lloyd Wright Robie House; Rockefeller Chapel, Logan Art Center.

 Free two-day festival featuring the finest in local jazz and national and international jazz artists; diverse performance venues; outdoor dance floor; food/beverage vendors and picnic areas; artisan vendors; and family friendly programming.

 In late 2006, Hyde Park cultural leaders convened with the Hyde Park Jazz Society to create an annual event that would bring new audiences into the many arts and cultural venues in Hyde Park and celebrate jazz’s great legacy and bright future on Chicago’s South Side.
 The University of Chicago’s Office of Civic Engagement stepped up to assist this grassroots effort with both financial and staff support.

 The inaugural Hyde Park Jazz Festival was held in September 2007, with the University of Chicago as the founding and lead sponsor.
 Almost 5,000 jazz fans enjoyed 12 hours of free, nonstop jazz played inside many museums, art galleries and architecturally significant venues in the greater Hyde Park area.
 A major outdoor stage was located on the Midway Plaisance on the University of Chicago campus.
 In 2008, that stage was named the James W. Wagner Stage for the founder of the Hyde Park Jazz Society.